Authority Plots Near Jewar Airport: A Buyer's Guide to YEIDA Approved Plots in 2026

 YEIDA launches residential plot schemes periodically — typically 1–3 per year depending on land availability and development progress.
 Here is how the process works when a scheme is active:

-YEIDA grants a 90-year leasehold (not freehold) title.
+- Execute lease deed and take possession — YEIDA grants a 90-year leasehold (not freehold) title.
 A registered lease deed is executed after final payment.
 Construction must follow YEIDA's building regulations and approved plans.

 Documentation Checklist for Buyers